 First Mortgage Indenture.
-At June 30, 2020, we had \$9.9 billion of long-term debt outstanding under our first mortgage indenture secured equally and ratably by a lien on substantially all of our owned tangible and certain of our intangible property, including property we acquire in the future.
-See "Item 1-BUSINESS-OGLETHORPE POWER CORPORATION-First Mortgage Indenture" in our 2019 Form 10-K for further discussion of our first mortgage indenture.
+At September 30, 2020, we had \$10.5 billion of long-term debt outstanding under our first mortgage indenture secured equally and ratably by a lien on substantially all of our owned tangible and certain of our intangible property, including property we acquire in the future.
+See "Item 1-BUSINESS-OGLETHORPE POWER CORPORATION -First Mortgage Indenture" in our 2019 Form 10-K for further discussion of our first mortgage indenture.

 Bond Financings.
-In the third quarter of 2020, we plan to issue approximately \$450 million of taxable first mortgage bonds for the purpose of repaying outstanding commercial paper issued in connection with funding a portion of the cost of constructing Vogtle Units No. 3 and No. 4.
-Additionally, in the third quarter of 2020 we plan to remarket the \$212.8 million Series 2013 pollution control bonds which we purchased on April 1, 2020.
-The proceeds of this remarketing will be used to repay outstanding commercial paper that was used to refinance the purchase of the Series 2013 bonds.
-The first mortgage bonds and the notes issued in connection with the Series 2013 pollution control bonds will be secured under our first mortgage indenture.
+In August 2020, we issued \$450 million of taxable first mortgage bonds to repay commercial paper issued to fund a portion of the cost of constructing Vogtle Units No. 3 and No. 4.
+In August 2020, we also remarketed the \$212.8 million Series 2013 pollution control bonds which we purchased on April 1, 2020.
+The proceeds of this remarketing were used to repay outstanding commercial paper that had refinanced the purchase of the Series 2013 bonds.
+The first mortgage bonds and the notes issued in connection with the Series 2013 pollution control bonds are secured under our first mortgage indenture.

 Rural Utilities Service-Guaranteed Loans.
-At June 30, 2020, we had one approved Rural Utilities Service-guaranteed loan being funded through the Federal Financing Bank totaling \$448.3 million that had \$5.8 million remaining to be advanced.
-In July 2020 we advanced the remaining \$5.8 million under this loan.
-We also have a conditional commitment on a Rural Utilities Service-guaranteed loan totaling \$630.3 million that we expect to begin advancing in early 2021.
+In July 2020, we advanced the remaining \$5.8 million under a \$448.3 million Rural Utilities Service-guaranteed loan that was funded through the Federal Financing Bank.
+We have a conditional commitment on a new Rural Utilities Service-guaranteed loan totaling \$630.3 million that we expect to begin advancing in early 2021.
 When advanced, the debt will be secured under our first mortgage indenture.
-As of June 30, 2020, we had \$2.5 billion of debt outstanding under various Rural Utilities Service-guaranteed loans.
+As of September 30, 2020, we had \$2.5 billion of debt outstanding under various Rural Utilities Service-guaranteed loans.

 Department of Energy-Guaranteed Loans.
 We have loans from the Federal Financing Bank guaranteed by the Department of Energy to provide funding for over \$4.6 billion of the cost to construct our 30% undivided share of Vogtle Units No. 3 and No. 4.

-At June 30, 2020, aggregate Department of Energy-guaranteed borrowings totaled \$3.4 billion, including capitalized interest.
+At September 30, 2020, aggregate Department of Energy-guaranteed borrowings totaled \$3.5 billion, including capitalized interest.
 All of the debt advanced under the loan guarantee agreement is secured ratably with all other debt under our first mortgage indenture.

 In accordance with the promissory notes, we began principal repayments of our Department of Energy-guaranteed loans in February 2020.
-As of June 30, 2020, we have repaid \$34.1 million under these loans.
+As of September 30, 2020, we had repaid \$59.1 million under these loans.
 If we fully advance these loans, we expect to repay a total of approximately \$300 million in principal on these loans by November 2022.
-We plan to issue first mortgage bonds to refinance the scheduled principal repayments made before the in-service date of Vogtle Unit No. 4.
+We plan to issue first mortgage bonds to refinance the principal repaid before the in-service date of Vogtle Unit No. 4.

-Combined, this \$4.6 billion and the \$1.9 billion of debt we have raised in the capital markets represent long-term financing for more than 85% of our \$7.5 billion project budget.
+Combined, this \$4.6 billion and the \$2.3 billion of debt we have raised in the capital markets represent long-term financing for more than 92% of our \$7.5 billion project budget.
 We expect to raise long-term financing for the remaining amounts in the capital markets.